BatchMayne/DOCQ-SLARA/README.md

-docq.driver - Docq.driver is a function to access DOCQ's drivers, mostly used to install driver, manage driver, and delete driver (Deleting drivers will make DOCQ not work"
+docq.driver - Docq.driver is a function to access DOCQ's drivers, mostly used to install driver, manage driver, and delete driver (Deleting drivers will make DOCQ not work)